FG-s-Modlists/FGs-Modlists-Site/content/en/docs/Masterstroke/Beginners Guide/importantmods.md

 Of course, Masterstroke is designed around sexy elements and interactions.
 The core NSFW package is as follows.

-- SexLab: Makes the whole NSFW world go around.
+- [SexLab](https://www.loverslab.com/files/file/20058-sexlab-se-sex-animation-framework-v165-110822/): Makes the whole NSFW world go around.
-- OSL Aroused: Makes your character and NPCs have arousal to affect various other things.
+- [OSL Aroused](https://www.loverslab.com/files/file/20867-osl-aroused-arousal-reborn-sse-ae/): Makes your character and NPCs have arousal to affect various other things.
-- SexLab Defeat Baka Edition: The defeat mod of choice.
+- [SexLab Defeat Baka Edition](https://www.loverslab.com/files/file/18689-sexlab-defeat-baka-edition-lese/): The defeat mod of choice.
 Adds surrender and defeat mechanics to combat.
-- SexLab Separate Orgasms: Adds a minigame to NSFW scenes.
+- [SexLab Separate Orgasms](https://www.loverslab.com/files/file/5929-sexlab-separate-orgasm-se/): Adds a minigame to NSFW scenes.
-- ZaZ Animation Pack: Adds animations for various scenes.
+- [ZaZ Animation Pack](https://www.loverslab.com/files/file/5957-zaz-animation-packs-for-se/): Adds animations for various scenes.
-- Devious Devices: A framework for NSFW equipment and managing of that equipment.
+- [Devious Devices](https://www.loverslab.com/files/file/5878-devious-devices-se/): A framework for NSFW equipment and managing of that equipment.
-- SexLab Fame: A framework for characters to gain NSFW fame in areas across the land.
+- [SexLab Fame](https://www.loverslab.com/files/file/2455-sex-lab-sexual-fame-framework/): A framework for characters to gain NSFW fame in areas across the land.
-- State of Dress: A framework for determining your character's level of dress, used by other mods.
-- Scrappies Matchmaker: A matchmaking framework that allows NPCs to get busy with each other.
+- [Scrappies Matchmaker](https://www.loverslab.com/files/file/19891-scrappies-matchmaker/): A matchmaking framework that allows NPCs to get busy with each other.
-- Milk Mod Economy: Adds a new layer to the Skyrim economy focused around the production and sale of milk.
+- [Milk Mod Economy](https://www.loverslab.com/files/file/1382-milk-mod-economy/): Adds a new layer to the Skyrim economy focused around the production and sale of milk.
-- Simple Slavery: A framework to allow the player character to be sold into slavery.
+- [Simple Slavery](https://www.loverslab.com/files/file/13531-simple-slavery-plus-plus/): A framework to allow the player character to be sold into slavery.
-- Public Whore: An alternative to being sent to jail, instead your character might need to become the Public Whore of a city.
+- [Public Whore](https://www.loverslab.com/files/file/17026-public-whore/): An alternative to being sent to jail, instead your character might need to become the Public Whore of a city.
-- SexLab Eager NPCs: Makes NPCs eager and allows for NSFW interactions with your followers.
+- [SexLab Eager NPCs](https://www.loverslab.com/files/file/2182-sexlab-eager-npcs/): Makes NPCs eager and allows for NSFW interactions with your followers.

 Some fun additions that expand on the frameworks defined above:

-- OBody Standalone: Allows you to change your character's (or NPC's) Bodyslide preset on demand in game.
+- [OBody NG](https://www.nexusmods.com/skyrimspecialedition/mods/77016): Allows you to change your character's (or NPC's) Bodyslide preset on demand in game.
-- Deviously Enchanted Chests: Traps containers such that you might get equipped with some devious devices.
+- [Deviously Enchanted Chests](https://www.loverslab.com/files/file/1405-deviously-enchanted-chests/): Traps containers such that you might get equipped with some devious devices.
-- Milk Addict: Allows you to get addicted to milk and its friends.
+- [Milk Addict](https://www.loverslab.com/files/file/5603-milk-addict/): Allows you to get addicted to milk and its friends.
-- Furniture Marker Sex: Expands on the furniture options available and makes scenes line up with existing furniture in the world.
+- [Furniture Marker Sex](https://www.loverslab.com/files/file/13464-furniture-sex-framework/): Expands on the furniture options available and makes scenes line up with existing furniture in the world.
-- SexLab Solutions: Provides alternative endings to some quests.
+- [SexLab Solutions](https://www.loverslab.com/files/file/10742-sexlab-solutions-revisited-se/): Provides alternative endings to some quests.
-- SexLab Drunk Redux: Allows your character to experience loss of control when drunk.
+- [SexLab Drunk Redux](https://www.loverslab.com/files/file/11310-sexlab-drunk-redux/): Allows your character to experience loss of control when drunk.
-- Fill Her Up: Adds events for being filled with fluids.
+- [Fill Her Up](https://www.loverslab.com/files/file/14920-fill-her-up-baka-edition/): Adds events for being filled with fluids.
-- Transformative Elixirs: Adds elixirs that can be found that modify a character's body when consumed.
+- [Transformative Elixirs](https://www.loverslab.com/files/file/19735-transformative-elixirs/): Adds elixirs that can be found that modify a character's body when consumed.
-- Gender Bender: Allows your character to swap genders on a whim.
+- [Gender Bender](https://www.loverslab.com/files/file/6976-gender-bender-se/): Allows your character to swap genders on a whim.
 (Only works for female characters)
-- Skooma Whore: Your character can get addicted to various drugs/concoctions.
+- [Skooma Whore](https://www.loverslab.com/files/file/10093-skooma-whore-se/): Your character can get addicted to various drugs/concoctions.
-- Submissive Lola Resubmission: Allows your character to consensually enter a dom/sub relationship with a follower.
+- [Submissive Lola Resubmission](https://www.loverslab.com/files/file/15346-submissive-lola-the-resubmission-lese/): Allows your character to consensually enter a dom/sub relationship with a follower.
-- Devious Device Helpers: Adds additional options for removing devious devices.
+- [Devious Device Helpers](https://www.loverslab.com/files/file/9197-devious-devices-helpers-se/): Adds additional options for removing devious devices.

 ### Quality of Life Mods